CyberJsec47/Arduino-HED/README.md

 ### Current Equipment

 - **Arduino UNO**
-- **HC-SR04 Ultrasonic Sensor**
+- **Arduino Nano ESP32**
+- **Raspberry Pi 5**
+- **SparkFun IoT Weather Kit**
 - **DHT11 Temperature and Humidity Sensor**
-- **I2C 16x2 Arduino LCD**
 ---

 ### Communication

-The data from the outdoor weather station will need to be sent to the Pi inside over a short distance.<br> I am looking at two weather stations from [DFRobot](https://thepihut.com/products/weather-station-kit-with-anemometer-wind-vane-rain-bucket) and a second from [SparkFun](https://thepihut.com/products/sparkfun-arduino-iot-weather-station).
-The SparkFun comes with a ESP32 board for wireless communication.
-The DF Robot station comes with a serial board which can connect to a module of my choice for comms.<br>I have an Arduino nano esp32 so either kit I will be able to use WiFi or Bluetooth for wireless Comms
+The data from the outdoor weather station will need to be sent to the Pi inside over a short distance.<br> The [SparkFun](https://thepihut.com/products/sparkfun-arduino-iot-weather-station) Comes with an ESP32 board so I can use its WiFi capabilities to send the data with the MQTT protcol by setting the the board as publisher and the RaspPi and a subscriber.<br> To do this I am using the Mosquitto MQTT broker on the Pi.

-My initial idea for data communication is to use the MQTT protocol.
-The choice for this is based on my own knowledge and interests.
-I don't have much of an interest in web development so using  HTTP or TCP to communicate data could involve having to work with development tools such as Node.js

-using MQTT will be a more straightforward tool that suits IoT more.
-For this I'll need an MQTT broker, such as Mosquitto.

 ---

 ### Displaying the data

-The data will be sent from the outside weather station inside to my [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) to take in the data and display in a suitable way.<br> To recieve the data from the station via Wi-Fi I am planning to set the RaspPi up as its own private access point and connect the ESP32 to it.

 Once the pi has the data I am thinking of creating either a Python program to proccess and display using a GUI such as [Flet](https://flet.dev/) and use [MatLab](https://uk.mathworks.com/products/matlab.html) to graph out the data to display in charts for live and trends of climate.<br> or a second option using the same methods but as a web page running on the Pi.
 Both have positive and negatives to look into.
 These are future goals once the station is built and working.